 Here's how to create a successful GMAT study schedule:

-• Track your progress: Keep checking how much you’ve improved by taking practice tests every few weeks.
+Track your progress: Keep checking how much you’ve improved by taking GMAT practice tests every few weeks.
 It will boost your confidence and show you if your strategy is working or needs change.

 Despite the abundance of GMAT preparation materials available, a select few stand out in 2025 because they are highly recommended by both test-prep experts and students:

-1. GMAT Exam 2024 Official Guide (GMAC): This essential guide was written by the people who created the GMAT.
-In addition to providing access to online practice questions to aid in your preparation, it covers the entire exam structure, question formats, and scoring information.
+1. GMAT Exam 2025-2026 Official Guide (GMAC): This essential guide was written by the people who created the GMAT.
+The guide covers the entire exam structure, question formats, and scoring information.
+Aside from the practice questions, the official website (mba.com) provides students with access to six official GMAT mock tests, two of which come free of cost.

 3. The GMAT Critical Reasoning Bible by PowerScore: The goal of this book is to help you become an expert in the Critical Reasoning section of the GMAT, which many test-takers find challenging.
 It deconstructs different kinds of arguments and offers methods for addressing each query with assurance.